outstanding-hare/outstanding-hare.github.io/_posts/2016-12-31-Future-of-e-Commerce-in-India.markdown

 &nbsp;

-Some resources to learn more about e-Commerce both in India and across the globe.
+Some resources to learn more about e-Commerce, both in India and across the globe.

 1. [Digital Retail in 2020: Rewriting the Rules, A Google-A.T.Kearney Study, May 2016](https://www.atkearney.in/documents/4773014/8192273/Digital+Retail+in+2020%E2%80%93Rewriting+the+Rules.pdf/392551c2-7b43-4666-938e-2168a6bd7f6d)